Learn more about how you can help your loved ones with In Home Care.

 - Drive and escort on errands, shopping, and doctor appointments.

-- Encourage social participation, escort on outings and to recreational events, provide everyday stimulating conversation, as well as phone call assistance.
+- Encourage social participation, escort on outings, recreational events, everyday stimulating conversation, and phone call assistance.

-- Supervise in the home to avoid the risk of falls or household accidents, and ensure easy access to emergency contacts.
+- Supervise in the home to avoid falls, household accidents and ensure easy access to emergency contacts.

 Support Doctor-Approved Medical Plan Of Care

-- Help perform prescribed therapy exercises and report progress to the supervisor.
+- Help perform prescribed therapy exercises, report progress to the supervisor.

 Salary And Benefits